Nuitka/Nuitka-website/doc/index.rst

 executables that run without an need for a separate installer.
 Data files can both be included or put alongside.

 It is easy to use and just works.
-It is fully compatible with Python2 (2.6, 2.7) and Python3 (3.4 - 3.11), works on Windows, macOS, Linux and more, basically where Python works for you already.
+It is fully compatible with
+|SUPPORTED_PYTHONS|, works on Windows, macOS, Linux and more, basically where
+Python works for you already.

 Nuitka Standard
 ===============